Your Health and Gut Microbiome Tests

 Does having knowledge of the composition of the microbiome in your body actually help your overall health?
 How can such lesser-heard tests guide your food and lifestyle habits?
 Read on to know more about microbiome balance and why gut tests are making it to the to-do list of urbanites like never before.

 What is Microbiome?

-In addition, the prevalence of good microbiome (those that produce vitamins or prevent pathogen replication) and bad microbiome (such as the potential pathogens like salmonella and E. coli) can be analyzed through this test.
+In addition, the prevalence of good microbiomes (those that produce vitamins or prevent pathogen replication) and bad microbiomes (such as potential pathogens like salmonella and E. coli) can be analyzed through this test.
 These types of microbiome form an integral part of your internal microbial ecosystem.

 Gut Microbiome Tests – Is the Diagnosis Worth its Cost?

 When your fecal sample is sent for a microbiome test, it goes through a lab procedure referred to as 16s RNA ribosomal sequencing.
 In this process, the DNA in the sample is isolated and sequenced to create a snapshot of your microbiota or microbiome.
 The test analysis gives a synopsis of how unique and different your microbiome is from that of others.
 The diversity and balance of microbes help in mapping the species and strains of phages, yeast, parasites, bacteria, fungi, and viruses existing in the gut.
 This diagnostic test often leads to health studies pertaining to different human conditions and diseases like irritable bowel syndrome, diabetes, obesity, and colon cancer.